How to register a trademark?

 In today’s competitive business landscape, protecting your brand is paramount.
 One of the most effective ways to safeguard your brand identity is by registering a trademark.
 This article will guide you through the process of trademark registration, ensuring that your brand enjoys legal protection and recognition.

-A trademark can be any sign that allows you to distinguish the goods or services of a given company, on the market, from those of competitors.
-A trademark may be, among others: a logo, one word or phrase, a drawing, a color, a sound.
-A trademark is always protected in relation to specific goods and services.
+A trademark is any sign that makes it possible to distinguish a company’s goods or services on the market from those of its competitors.
+It can take many forms, such as a logo, a single word or phrase, a drawing, a color, or even a sound.
+Trademark’s protection is always granted in connection with specific goods and services.

 If you want your trademark to be protected throughout the European Union, you must file a trademark application to the European Union Intellectual Property Office – EUIPO.